Charging procedures: a guide for carriers (accessible version)

 Service can also be made by email to thetreasurysolicitor@governmentlegal.gov.uk

-The Treasury Solicitor or his agent will endeavour to contact you within 7 working days with proposals for the progression of the appeal.
+The Treasury Solicitor or their agent will endeavour to contact you within 7 working days with proposals for the progression of the appeal.
 It is therefore important that on all your correspondence you make sure you provide:

 1. Your full contact address to which legal papers can be sent:

-This will usually be your business contact details, or those of your legal representative
+This will usually be your business contact details, or those of your legal representative.

 2. The individual port reference number: